top of page

 McKinley Hall is an experienced agency in providing optimal drug and alcohol treatment services and fiscal prudence.
 McKinley Hall is accredited by CARF (the highest national accreditation) to provide integrated alcohol/drug and mental health services.
 The agency is also certified by OHMAS.

-The Nehemiah Foundation is dedicated to building the community of Clark County by equipping and resourcing 29 local non-profit organizations committed to meeting the physical, spiritual and emotional needs of youth and families.
-They offer Financial Resources, Networking, Legitimacy, Spiritual Encouragement, Online Marketing, and Leadership Training.
+The Nehemiah Foundation is dedicated to building the community of Clark County by equipping and resourcing 29 local non-profit organizations committed to meeting the physical, spiritual, and emotional needs of youth and families.

 The Salvation Army provides a myriad of preventative, support, and rehabilitative services.
 The range of programs they offer encompasses everything from after-school programs, social clubs, and parenting classes through drug and alcohol rehabilitation and disaster response.